Automattic/legalmattic/User-Guidelines.md

 We know that there may be different definitions of this, but generally, we define pornography as visual depictions of sexually explicit acts.
 Nudity, in and of itself, is [fine](http://en.support.wordpress.com/mature-content/).

+**Gambling.**

+Discussing gambling on your site isn't a problem.
+However, operating an online gambling service (including poker)?
+No dice.
+Please also be aware that if your site is primarily designed to link to other gambling sites, we consider this spam, and a breach of the user guidelines.

 **Technologically harmful content.**

 Please don’t upload or link to malware, spyware, adware, or other malicious or destructive code.